hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 #### Create an account

-I choose to use the [mc](https://docs.datafabric.hpe.com/72/ReferenceGuide/mc-commands-overview.html) command line tool to create Account.
+I choose to use the [mc](https://docs.datafabric.hpe.com/72/ReferenceGuide/mc-commands-overview.html) command line tool to create an account.

 Before using the mc command line for the first time, you need to create an Alias for your administrator.